Duke University West Campus: History

 James Buchanan Duke's relationship with the Horace Trumbauer Architectural Firm began in 1912, when he commissioned the "costliest home" on New York City's Fifth Avenue according to The New York Times.

 In 1924, Horace Trumbauer's firm was commissioned to build a new campus for Duke University.
 In 1925, Julian Abele, a prominent architect and the first African-American graduate of the University of Pennsylvania who at the time worked for Trumbauer, began work on a rendering of the proposed West Campus.
-This rendering included the Duke Chapel (one of the tallest university chapels in the world), the first four housing quadrangles (now Craven, Crowell, Few, and, Kilgo), the library (now Perkin's Library), Student Union (now the Richard H. Brodhead Center), and departmental buildings.
+This rendering included the Duke Chapel (one of the tallest university chapels in the world), the first four housing quadrangles (now Craven, Crowell, Few, and, Kilgo), the library (now Perkins Library), Student Union (now the Richard H. Brodhead Center), and departmental buildings.
 In 1938, the original West Campus opened at once, to serve as the expanded home for Duke's Trinity College of Arts and Sciences, at the time an all-the male undergraduate college.

-By 1928, the Cameron Indoor Stadium for Duke Men's Basketball and the Wallace Wade Stadium for Duke Men's Football had opened.
+By 1928, Cameron Indoor Stadium for Duke men's basketball and Wallace Wade Stadium for Duke football had opened.
 Both stadiums have been renovated in recent years, and renovations were completed by 2017.

 In 1934 the J. Deryl Hart House, named after university president Julian Deryl Hart, was completed.
 The house serves as the official residence for Duke's presidents.

 In July 1939, the Board of Trustees approved the first expansion to the original West Campus, adding the Few Quadrangle, houses FF, GG, and HH.
 Although previous dorms on the university had meeting spaces, these dorms were the first in Duke's history to include common spaces for students throughout the house to interact.
 Since this time, most of Duke's dormitories have been retrofitted to include common rooms.